zopefoundation/keas.kmi/README.txt

 The server will come up on port 8080.
 You can create a new key encrypting key using::

-  $ wget http://localhost:8080/new -O kek.dat
+  $ wget https://localhost:8080/new -O kek.dat --ca-certificate sample.pem

 The data encryption key can now be retrieved by posting the KEK to another URL::

-  $ wget http://localhost:8080/key --post-file kek.dat -O datakey.dat
+  $ wget https://localhost:8080/key --post-file kek.dat -O datakey.dat --ca-certificate sample.pem

 Note: To be compliant, the server must use an encrypted communication channel of course.
+The ``--ca-certificate`` tells wget to trust the sample self-signed certificate included in the keas.kmi distribution; you'll want to generate a new SSL certificate for production use.